matrix-org/synapse/docs/specification.rst

 See the `Room events`_ section for more information on ``m.room.member``.

-Once a user has left a room, that room will no longer appear on the ``/initialSync`` API.
+Once a user has left a room, that room will no longer appear on the |initialSync|_ API.
 Be aware that leaving a room is not equivalent to have never been in that room.
 A user who has previously left a room still maintains some residual state in that room.
 Their membership state will be marked as ``leave``.
 This contrasts with